CroquetMickael/specflow-emulator/docs/docs/Features/shared-step.md

         Then then step 2
 ```

-`specflow-emulator` provide a new way to create shared step in the same feature file, using `jest-cucumber` would require to create multiple function like this :
+`specflow-emulator` provide a new way to create shared steps in the same feature file.
+Using `jest-cucumber` would require to create multiple function like this :

 ```javascript
   const aSharedStep = (when) => {